MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/quickstart-create-server-dotnet-sdk.md

     }
 }
 ```
-The above example demonstrates how to create a PostgreSQL flexible server using the `Azure.ResourceManager.PostgreSql` library.
+This example demonstrates how to create a PostgreSQL flexible server using the `Azure.ResourceManager.PostgreSql` library.
 You can similarly use other methods provided by the library to manage your PostgreSQL flexible servers and related resources.

 Replace the following parameters in the code with your data: